ultraq/thymeleaf-layout-dialect/thymeleaf-layout-dialect-docs/getting-started.md

 Installation
 ------------

-A minimum of Java 8 and Thymeleaf 3.x is required.
+A minimum of Java 17 and Thymeleaf 3.1 is required.
 Add the layout dialect by configuring Maven or your Maven-compatible dependency manager to the following
 co-ordinates:

  - GroupId: `nz.net.ultraq.thymeleaf`
  - ArtifactId: `thymeleaf-layout-dialect`
- - Version: `3.4.0`
+ - Version: `4.0.0`

+If using Spring Boot, the version is optional as Spring Boot includes a managed version of the layout dialect.

 Check the [project releases](https://github.com/ultraq/thymeleaf-layout-dialect/releases) for a list of available versions.
 Each release page also includes a